 Looking back on the history of the women’s movement through the lens of feminism, the original “suffrage” campaign is identified as First-wave feminism.
-This is to distinguish it from Second-wave feminism of the 1960s and 1970, commonly called “Women’s Liberation,” when the priority was equal legal and social rights.
+This is to distinguish it from the Second-wave feminism of the 1960s and 1970, commonly called “Women’s Liberation,” when the priorities were equal legal and social rights.

 Third-wave feminism, starting in the 1990s, can be considered both a continuation of and a reaction to, Second-wave feminism.
 This most recent wave focused on the perceived failures of the Second-wave while responding to the backlash against it.
 Using what is now called modernist “critical theory,” a late 20th-century social philosophical ideology that came out of the U.S. “critical legal theory” of the 1970s, it emphasized “intersectional” issues that affect race and gender.

 19th Amendment and African-American Women’s Suffrage

 Contemporaneously with the mid-19th century suffrage efforts were the work of notable African-American suffragists, including Mary Church Terrel and Ida B. Wells-Barnett.
 Terell was one of the first African-American women to earn a college degree and championed both suffrage and civil rights.
 She helped form the Colored Women’s League of Washington (1849) and the National Association of Colored Women (1896).
 She was a founding member of the later National Association for the Advancement of Colored People (NAACP) in 1909.